Compounding formula approach to chromatin and active polymer dynamics

-{\it Discussions and perspectives} -- The compounding formula \eqref{CF2}, thus far tested for different type of noises and setups (transient vs steady state), is proven to be robust and to provide a solid theoretical framework through which one can analyze the dynamics of the active Rouse model.
-This allows us to resolve contradictory earlier works on the active Rouse model, which claimed MSD scaling either $\sim \tau^2$~\cite{osma17, Gompper_2020} or $\sim \tau^{3/2}$~\cite{vand15,vand17,Sakaue_2017,Put_2019}.
+{\it Summary} -- The compounding formula \eqref{CF2} is proven to be robust and to provide a solid theoretical framework through which one can analyze the dynamics of the active Rouse model.
 The main results are summarized in Fig.~\ref{fig_tra_ss}, which plots the various regimes of MSD for the steady state and transient dynamics.
-We restrict ourselves to showing the case of exponentially correlated noise $g(u) = \exp(-u/\tau_A)$, but this can be generalized to other cases as well.
-In this model, up to a time $\tau_A$, the noise is persistent as the random force tend to point to the same direction leading to a direct ballistic motion.
-Beyond this time scale the effect of noise is similar to that of a delta-correlated thermal noise.
-The transient case of Fig.~\ref{fig_tra_ss} is characterized by three distinct regimes, labeled as 1-2-3, and the steady state has a distinct scaling for $\tau < \tau_A$(4).
-We summarize the scaling behaviors here.
-1: Up to a monomer time scale $\tau_0$ the monomer can be actually considered as free and under the effect of persistent noise the MSD scales as $\sim \tau^2$ \footnote{We note that this regime is not observed in the plots of Fig.~\ref{fig:compound} as the analytical solution \eqref{msd-tr} is for a continuous model.
-In this $\tau \lesssim \tau_0$ regime, the monomer does not feel the connectivity with the rest of the chain and diffuses as a free monomer under a persistent noise.}.
+We summarize the scaling behaviors here for the AOU noise.
+For the transient protocol, 1: Up to a monomer time scale $\tau_0$ the monomer can be actually considered as free and under the effect of persistent noise the MSD scales as $\sim \tau^2$~\footnote{We note that this regime is not observed in the plots of Fig.~\ref{fig:compound} as the analytical solution \eqref{app:res_tr} is for a continuous model.
+In this $\tau \lesssim \tau_0$ regime, the monomer does not feel the connectivity with the rest of the chain and behaves as a free monomer.}.
 2: In the time interval $\tau_0 \leq \tau \leq \tau_A$ the effect of chain connectivity becomes apparent.
-The tension propagation mechanisms sets up and the number of dynamically connected monomers grows as in Eq.~\eqref{tension_prop}.
+The tension propagation mechanisms sets up and the number of dynamically connected monomers grows as in Eq.~\eqref{m_tau}.
 This slows down the dynamics to an MSD scaling as $\sim \tau^{3/2}$.
-3: Beyond $\tau \geq \tau_A$ the persistence effect of the active noise is lost and the scaling is as that of the thermal Rouse model $\sim \tau^{1/2}$.
+3: Beyond $\tau \geq \tau_A$ the persistence of the active noise is lost and the scaling is as that of the thermal Rouse model $\sim \tau^{1/2}$.
 The tension propagation mechanism is still active in this regime and the MSD scaling is due to the ratio of ordinary diffusive motion $\sim \tau$ divided by $\sim \tau^{1/2}$, which is the tension propagation contribution of increasing dynamically correlated monomers, Eq.~\eqref{CF2}.
-4: For the steady state case the MSD scales as $\tau^2$ up to a time scale $\tau_A$.
+For the steady state protocol, 4: the MSD scales as $\tau^2$ up to a time scale $\tau_A$.
 The steady active noise generates correlated active domains, which respond collectively to the persistent noise.